 September 28 in Cardinals History

-• Hornsby, in 1924, finishes the season with a .424 batting average to lead the National League.
+• Rogers Hornsby, in 1924, finishes the season with a .424 batting average to lead the National League.
 The Cardinal second baseman easily outdistances Zack Wheat, who finishes second in the race batting .375 for the Dodgers.

 • In 1930, Dizzy Dean pitches his first career complete game defeated the Pirates 3-1 on a 3-hitter.